gianni-rosato/svt-av1-psy/README.md

 - [Custom Handbrake Builds](https://github.com/vincejv/docker-handbrake) ~ by @vincejv
 - [Staxrip](https://github.com/staxrip/staxrip) ~ a video & audio encoding GUI for Windows by @Dendraspis
 - [Av1ador](https://github.com/porcino/Av1ador) ~ an AV1/HEVC/VP9/H264 parallel encoder GUI for FFmpeg by @porcino

+### Support Development

+If you'd like to directly support the team working on this project, we accept monetary donations via the "Sponsor" button at the top of this repository (it has a pink heart within the button frame).
+Your donations will help the core development team continue to improve the encoder, our support efforts, and our documentation - a little goes a long way, and we appreciate it immensely.

 ## License